apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

 Make sure you have all the followings prepared.

-* Alibaba cloud account.
+* Alibaba Cloud account.
-* `kubectl`: to interact with Kubernetes clusters.
-For installation details, refer to [Install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
+* [Install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl): It is used to interact with Kubernetes clusters.
-* `kbcli`: the command line tool of KubeBlocks and is used for the interaction with KubeBlocks.
+* [Install kbcli](./../installation/install-and-uninstall-kbcli-and-kubeblocks.md#install-kbcli): It is the command line tool of KubeBlocks and is used for the interaction between Playground and KubeBlocks.

 ### Configure ACK environment

 ***Steps：***

 1. Log in to Alibaba Cloud.
 2. Follow the instructions in [Quick start for first-time users](https://www.alibabacloud.com/help/en/container-service-for-kubernetes/latest/quick-start-for-first-time-users) to check whether you have activated Alibaba Cloud Container Service for Kubernetes (ACK) and assigned roles.
 3. Click [AliyunOOSLifecycleHook4CSRole](https://ram.console.aliyun.com/role/authorize?spm=5176.2020520152.0.0.5b4716ddI6QevL&request=%7B%22ReturnUrl%22%3A%22https%3A%2F%2Fram.console.aliyun.com%22%2C%22Services%22%3A%5B%7B%22Roles%22%3A%5B%7B%22RoleName%22%3A%22AliyunOOSLifecycleHook4CSRole%22%2C%22TemplateId%22%3A%22AliyunOOSLifecycleHook4CSRole%22%7D%5D%2C%22Service%22%3A%22OOS%22%7D%5D%7D) and click **Agree to Authorization** to create an AliyunOOSLifecycleHook4CSRole role.

    This operation grant permissions to access Operation Orchestration Service (OOS) and to access the resources in other cloud products since creating and managing a node pool is required for creating an ACK cluster.

    Refer to [Scale a node pool](https://www.alibabacloud.com/help/zh/container-service-for-kubernetes/latest/scale-up-and-down-node-pools) for details.
-4. Create a AccessKey ID and the corresponding AccessKey secret.
+4. Create an AccessKey ID and the corresponding AccessKey secret.

    1. Go to [Alibaba Cloud Management Console](https://homenew.console.aliyun.com/home/dashboard/ProductAndService).
 Hover the pointer over your account console and click **AccessKey Management**.
    2. Click **Create AccessKey** to create the AccessKey ID and the corresponding AccessKey secret.
    3. Add the AccessKey ID and AccessKey secret to the environment variable to configure identity authorization information.

-       ```
+       ```bash
        export ALICLOUD_ACCESS_KEY="************"
        export ALICLOUD_SECRET_KEY="************"
        ```

    :::note

    Refer to [Create an AccessKey pair](https://www.alibabacloud.com/help/en/resource-access-management/latest/accesskey-pairs-create-an-accesskey-pair-for-a-ram-user) for details.

    :::

 ### Initialize Playground